• Skip to main content

 • Pour the crumbs into a large zip top bag along with the salt and pepper.
 Close the bag and shake well.

-• Add the marinated chicken tenders to the crumbs in the bag, close and shake to coat the chicken with the crumbs.
+• Add the marinated chicken tenders to the bag with the crumbs, close and shake to coat the chicken with the crumbs.

 • Add a baking rack into a baking sheet.